-The course text is in the form of Study Guides which have been written by the course team to supplement a text book (supplied).
-The course also uses a collection of published articles that provide insights into state-of-the-art requirements engineering and give alternative views on important concepts.
+The module text is in the form of Study Guides which have been written by the module team to supplement a text book (supplied).
+The module also uses a collection of published articles that provide insights into state-of-the-art requirements engineering and give alternative views on important concepts.
 To help you practise the requirements process, there are case studies and a software tool.
 Since requirements elicitation is seldom practiced by an individual but is performed by teams of requirements engineers, you will have the opportunity to engage in some group activities using the latest internet technologies including wikis (to produce requirements specifications collaboratively online).

-You will not have to do any programming, but the course does assume that you are a competent computer user, able to use a word-processor, access the Web and use email.
+You will not have to do any programming, but the module does assume that you are a competent computer user, able to use a word-processor, access the Web and use email.

 There is a dedicated website from which the articles, software and assignments must be downloaded.
-The website also keeps you up to date with the course.
+The website also keeps you up to date with the module.

-The course is suitable for anyone who is, or wishes to become, involved in the development of new products or services, whether or not this will involve the use of a computer.
+The module is suitable for anyone who is, or wishes to become, involved in the development of new products or services, whether or not this will involve the use of a computer.

 The essential principles and practices of requirements engineering including:

-Having completed this course, you should have gained a thorough understanding of the state-of-the-art in requirements engineering, leading to a deep and systematic understanding of the subject area including, but not restricted to, the requirements needed to support product lines in software development and the application of problem frames.
+Having completed this module, you should have gained a thorough understanding of the state-of-the-art in requirements engineering, leading to a deep and systematic understanding of the subject area including, but not restricted to, the requirements needed to support product lines in software development and the application of problem frames.

 There are no entry requirements, but we do assume that you have already studied to a minimum of HNC/HND level or have equivalent experience from your employment.
-The course does not assume a knowledge of computers or computing beyond that of a competent computer user (someone who is confident in the use of a word-processor, email and the use of a web browser).
-If you have any doubt about the suitability of the course, please contact our Student Registration & Enquiry Service.
+The module does not assume a knowledge of computers or computing beyond that of a competent computer user (someone who is confident in the use of a word-processor, email and the use of a web browser).
+If you have any doubt about the suitability of the module, please contact our Student Registration & Enquiry Service.